-Figure 9.
-A Framework for integrating BIM with BPA across project life-cycle

 At the design stages, the BIM model is enriched continuously.
 Section 2 has illustrated the capabilities of BIM-enabled BPA with different model LoDs.
 The LoDs were defined (as shown in Figure 1, Figure 2, and Figure 3) based on the LoD matrix proposed by Abou-Ibrahim1 and Hamzeh[2].Some research has taken into account the LoDs in BIM-enabled BPA[30].